 About the MRFF

 The Medical Research Future Fund (MRFF) is a research fund set up by the Australian Government in 2015.
-It will grow to $20 billion by 2021.
+In July 2020, it grew to $20 billion.
 The net interest from the fund pays for important health and medical research projects.

 The Medical Research Future Fund (MRFF) is an ongoing research fund set up by the Australian Government in 2015.
 Every year, the Government uses some of the net interest from this investment to pay for medical research initiatives.
-The fund will grow to $20 billion by 2021.
+In July 2020, the fund grew to $20 billion.

 Use these links to find out more about how the MRFF works.